s7nfo/blog/_posts/2024-07-21-fastest-memory-read.markdown

 ## The Kernel

 You'll find the full source code of the solution at the end of the post.
 But first I'll build up to how it works.

-The kernel of the solution is fairly simple, so I went straight to an `__asm__` block (sorry!).
-The basic building block is just a couple instructions long:
+The kernel of the solution is just three instructions long, so I went straight to an `__asm__` block (sorry!).

 ```nasm
 ; rax is the base of the input